Numbness and Tingling

 - Consult a podiatrist for a comprehensive diabetic foot screening – including vascular and neurological assessments

-- Be sure to follow up your assessments as advised as changes may take place and there are various kinds of neuropathies – mono-peripheral neuropathy, and poly-peripheral neuropathy
+- Be sure to follow up your assessments as advised, because changes may take place over time

 - Once your risk status has been determined – follow your podiatrist’s advice on looking after your foot condition.
 This may include advice on footwear and offloading techniques such as diabetic insoles